 Modesty is not one of the obvious virtues of the RethinkX authors.
 The subtitle of their report Rethinking Transportation 2020-2030 (May 2017) reads: ‘the disruption of transportation and the collapse of the internal-combustion vehicle and oil industries’.
 Brought about by the advent of Transport as a Service (TaaS).
 Again: do the contents of the report fulfil the promise of these words?

 RethinkX expects that during the 2020s, key technologies will converge to completely disrupt the five foundational sectors that underpin the global economy.
-In six articles, we investigate this claim.
-So far, we published articles on October 31, November 6, November 13, and November 19, 2021.
+In a number of articles, we investigate this claim.
+These appeared on October 31, November 6, November 13, November 19, November 29 and December 4, 2021.

 Of all sectors in our society, transport is the most obvious candidate for better efficiency through restructuring.
 People value their private cars so much that they spend a disproportionate amount of money on these toys for grown-ups.
 If they would share their cars and/or use public transport on a massive scale, they would spend much less on their mobility.
 This has been the state of affairs for a long time already.
 And this era of the private motor car has not been brought to an end by increasing car-sharing opportunities.
 Three new factors might now announce the end of this era: